thedatasociety/lab-template/readme.md

 #### Via [repo2docker](https://github.com/jupyter/repo2docker)

-You can also launch this repository locally using [Docker](https://docker.com) and [repo2docker](https://github.com/jupyter/repo2docker).
+You can also launch this laboratory locally using [Docker](https://docker.com) and [repo2docker](https://github.com/jupyter/repo2docker).
 Please refer to this [link](https://docs.docker.com/install/) for installing Docker and this [link](https://repo2docker.readthedocs.io/en/latest/install.html#) for installing repo2docker.
 Use the commands below to **build** a Docker image and start a container from it.

 ```bash